letsdrink/ouzo/docs/utils/arrays.rst

 map
 ~~~
 This method maps array values using the function.
-Invokes the function for each value in the array.
-Creates a new array containing the values returned by the function.
+It invokes the function for each value in the array and creates a new array containing the values returned by the function.

 **Parameters:** ``array $elements``, ``$function``